bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/README.md

 EMS bus thermostats: RC20 (source ID 0x17), likely also RC30 and RC35 (both ID 0x10).
 Depending on under which brand name these thermostats are sold they might have a different type name.
 If your thermostat does not work, and you really want to change the temperature you might want to buy a supported model.<br>
-The ['Github of Danidata'](https://github.com/danidata/Calduino-WiFly-Arduino-EMS-Buderus) has a very similar approach that works with the RC35.
+This Github page of [Danidata](https://github.com/danidata/Calduino-WiFly-Arduino-EMS-Buderus) has a very similar approach that works with the RC35.<br><br>
+**You do NOT need to have an EMS compatible thermostat if you only want to read out the boiler!**<br>
+Status updates regarding many parameters of the boiler are sent to the bus every 10 seconds.<br>
+I f.i. have an on/off thermostat zone control.
+So I do not have a Nefit thermostat at all.
+By connecting the EMS bus circuit to the service jack, I can still capture those status updates.<br>
+It is only if you want to read or write thermostat settings you need an EMS bus thermostat.

 ## Hardware:
 * EMS interface circuit